-A single mother of two, who bravely escaped an abusive marriage and is putting herself through nursing school with no child support, I’d admired her from the first time I met her.
+A single mother of two, who bravely escaped an abusive marriage and is putting herself through nursing school with no child support, I’d admired her from the time I met her.
 But to see how far she’d come with no help from friends, family or government, was beyond impressive.

-She told us she could easily make a thousand dollars in one night, and that anything less than $500 was considered a bad night.
+She told us she could easily make a thousand dollars cash in one night, and that anything less than $500 was considered a bad night.
 She set her own hours and acted as her own boss (independent contractor).
 As a former ballerina, she knew how to pole dance as gracefully as if she were performing in Swan Lake.
 Exotic dancing had empowered her in a lot of ways, she said.

 I was sold.
-I couldn’t dance to save my life, but Kitty said that wasn’t necessary – the men weren’t interested in my dance skills, they were interested in almost naked female bodies.
+I couldn’t dance to save my life, but Kitty said that wasn’t necessary – the men weren’t interested in my dance skills, they were interested in almost-naked female bodies.

 My first lap dance was for a fat, old miserable man named John.
 Kitty told me he was a regular.
-“He’ll be safe enough for you to practice on,” she said.
+“He’ll be safe for you to practice on,” she said.
 She walked me to his table, introduced us and then ordered him to buy a dance from me.
 It was clear she was the boss in this establishment.
-I knew I had a long ways to go before I had the confidence to command men around like that.
+I knew I had a long way to go before I had the confidence to command men around like that.

-As soon as we got into the semi-private room, where about half a dozen other lap-dance duos were lined up on black leather “love” seats next to us, he started me.
+As soon as we got into the semi-private room, where about half a dozen other lap-dance duos were lined up on black pleather “love” seats next to us, he started me.
 “Why do you want to work here?” he asked.
 “You don’t want to work here.
 This is no place for a nice girl like you.”

 Indignant and tempted to slap him (but not wanting to get fired on my first night), I asked – “Why are you here?”